UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/0-subject-guide/Assessment/index.md

 ## Type

 The final exam will be an invigilated exam on campus.
 There will be a 10 minute reading time.
-The focus of the final exam will be on the whole subject, with particular focus on the second half of the subject.
+The focus of the final exam will be on the whole subject.
 Subject to confirmation, you may have a university-provided laptop to perform some calculations on Excel.

 **You will be allowed to bring one A4 sheet of notes, double sided.
 You can write as much as you want on that one sheet of paper (text and/or formulas), on both sides, but it cannot be more than one A4 sheet.**